The New Guy

 The New Guy is a 2002 American teen comedy film directed by Ed Decter, written by David Kendall and starring DJ Qualls, Eliza Dushku, Zooey Deschanel, Lyle Lovett, and Eddie Griffin.

-The film tells the story of high school loser Dizzy Harrison (Qualls) who gets himself expelled so that he can move schools and reinvent himself.
-Learning how to be cool from a prison inmate, he renames himself Gil Harris and is quick to make new friends and soon gains respect from jocks and geeks alike.
-He begins dating popular girl Danielle (Dushku) and unites a once-divided school, also greatly improving its football team.
-Eventually, Gil has to face his demons from his old school when they face each other in a football game.
+The film tells the story of a scrawny high schooler named Dizzy Harrison (Qualls) gets himself expelled to reinvent his identity at a new school.
+With advice from a prison inmate (Griffin), he transforms into the "cool" Gil Harris, winning over the school and dating the head cheerleader (Dushku).
+The New Guy was released by Sony Pictures Releasing on May 10, 2002.
 The film received generally negative reviews, but was a modest box office success.

 Plot

 Prison inmate Luther speaks directly to the camera in the opening, telling the story of Dizzy Gillespie Harrison, an 18-year-old nerdy high school senior in Austin, Texas.
 Dizzy is friends with Nora, Kirk, and Glen, who together started a funk rock band called "Suburban Funk" and are addicted to video games.
 After the school librarian accidentally gives him a penile fracture, Dizzy becomes despondent.
 He acts recklessly and is temporarily sent to prison, where he meets Luther.
 He then resolves to get himself expelled from his high school so that he can attend a new one and attain a better social status there.
 After numerous attempts, he is successfully expelled from his high school, Rocky Creek.

 He enrolls at East Highland High and head cheerleader Danielle welcomes the newcomer to school.
 Her friend Courtney invites Dizzy to a party and through a mishap, he gives her the impression that he has blown her off.
 Using a photo given to him by the prison inmates and help from his old friends, Dizzy manages to escape the party with his reputation intact.
 Upon returning home, however, he finds his father has sold their house and quit work to supervise him, which results in them living in a trailer.

 Danielle asks Dizzy to encourage the school to go to see the football team play; he, referencing General Patton and Braveheart, gives an impassioned speech to the downtrodden team, inspiring them to win their first game in years.
 He is soon enlisted by the coach and principal to plan the school's homecoming dance, and becomes imbued with school spirit, shedding his bad boy image.
 Danielle breaks up with Conner and starts a relationship with Dizzy.